seungho-snu/SROOE/README.md

 ### Training

-1) First, SROT Traning Phase and Preparing Traininig pairs using the SROT code.
+Before running the trainig code, you need to prepare the training pairs of LR images and corresponding T_OOS_Maps.

-You need to train SROT model <a href="https://github.com/seungho-snu/SROT">Link</a>, or you use the pretrained SROT model <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a>.
+For this, you first need to train SROT model <a href="https://github.com/seungho-snu/SROT">Link</a>, or you can use the pretrained SROT model <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a>.

 After finish the SROT model training,